Home/Energy and Power/Oil and Gas/France Natural Gas Market

 Market Drivers

-• LNG Transshipment Hub Status: France has four operational LNG terminals that are being used at greater than 85% capacity in early 2026.
+• LNG Transhipment Hub Status: France has four operational LNG terminals that are being used at greater than 85% capacity in early 2026.
 This change has resulted in France's increased exports of LNG to Germany and Switzerland as a result of its coastal advantage for regasifying LNG.

 Market Restraints and Opportunities